 This fifth wheel king pin stabilizer collapses for more compact storage.

-Final Thoughts on how to level and keep your RV stabile while parked
+Final Thoughts on how to stabilize your RV and keep it level after parking

-So, that wraps up our how to stabilize your RV with these helpful RV tips and tools.
-Lastly, as with any product we recommend or showcase in these articles, always research before purchasing.
-Make certain you get the proper equipment for your particular RV or camper.
+That wraps up our how to stabilize your RV using these helpful RV tips and tools.
+As with any product, always do your research.
+Get it right the first time by making certain you get the proper equipment for your particular type of RV or towable camper.